openstack/nova-specs/specs/juno/approved/xenapi-vcpu-topology.rst

 The choice of sockets vs cores can have an impact on host resource utilization when NUMA is involved, since over use of cores will prevent a guest being split across multiple NUMA nodes.
-This feature addresses this by allowing the flavour administrator to define hard caps, and ensuring the flavour will always take priority over the image settings.
+This feature addresses this by allowing the flavor administrator to define hard caps, and ensuring the flavor will always take priority over the image settings.

 Notifications impact